neutraltone/awesome-stock-resources/README.md

 ## Donate :heart:

-And finally, if you appreciate this list and find it useful, please consider helping to support the ongoing maintance by donating:
+If you find this list helpful and want to appreciate our work.
+Please consider helping us for the maintainance of ongoing updates by donating:

 [![Support](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/tonyphipps)